rootisgod/rootisgod/content/posts/2021/2021-08-04-A-Quick-Guide-to-MicroK8s-And-Learning-Kubernetes.md

 microk8s start
 ```

-The, lets check it's status.
+The, lets check its status.
 It will show what is enabled and disabled on the cluster.

 ```bash
 microk8s status